 Occasionally, throughout the year, we hold workshops for parents to attend to give them an insight into different areas of the curriculum, how subjects are taught, methodology, vocabulary, techniques used and anything else that would be useful to know to enable parents to support their child in a particular subject.
 Any presentations and handouts can be found by clicking the links below.

 Year 1 Phonics Workshop:

-PSHE (Personal, Social and Health Education) is due to become a statutory subject in 2021.
+RSHE (Relationships, Sex and Health Education) is due to become a statutory subject in 2021.
 This means the subject must be taught in schools.
-Following lots of staff training, in January 2020 we launched our 8-week plan for developing RSE (Relationships and Sex Education) to parents and Governors.
-RSE is a key part of this new PSHE curriculum.
+Following lots of staff training, in January 2020 we launched our 8-week plan for developing RSHE (Relationships, Sex and Health Education) to parents and Governors.

 In our January workshop we shared some new resources and talked to parents about the exciting changes to the subject.
 We answered lots of questions and received very positive feedback.
 Some of the information on the resources and details of the workshop including parent questions appear below.

-We’re ready to put our new PSHE curriculum in place in this school year 2020-2021.
-It includes things like money skills, basic first aid and mental health and wellbeing.
-Watch this space for more details.
+We’re beginning to put our new RSHE curriculum in place in this school year and over the next year we will also include things like money skills, basic first aid and mental health and wellbeing.